Exvangelical: Motivations

+A number of evangelicals have moved to liturgical Christian denominations, such as Catholic Church, Evangelical-Lutheranism, and Orthodoxy.
+Reasons for this migration include studying church history (such as reading the Ante-Nicene Fathers) and learning about church tradition.

-Many exvangelicals are young people who choose to leave their religion following disagreements over issues such as science, the role and treatment of women, LGBT rights, sexual abuse cover-ups, Christian nationalism, and general spiritual abuse embedded in evangelical culture.
+Some exvangelicals choose to leave their religion following what they see as disagreements over the role and treatment of women, LGBT rights, sexual abuse scandals, and Christian nationalism.
 Specific incidents cited by exvangelicals for leaving include the Nashville Statement and evangelical support for Trump, which they perceived as hypocritical.

-Purity culture

-Exvangelicals often cite bad experiences with purity culture as a major factor in leaving their church; this is particularly true among women.
+Some Exvangelicals may cite bad experiences with purity culture as a major factor in leaving their church; this is particularly true among women.
 Exvangelical women often reject being held responsible for men's thoughts, and resent the disproportionately harsh punishments women face for sexual sins.
 Both men and women report difficulty living up to their church's expectations, and surprise at the hypocrisy of church officials who do not live up to (or do not appear to believe in) their own sexual standards.
 For example, exvangelical author Linda Kay Klein writes that treating all girls as potential "stumbling blocks" for evangelical men results a cycle of fear and shame, which she and other girls experienced in secret.
 Klein began to question purity culture when a youth pastor in her church was convicted of sexual enticement of a twelve-year-old girl.
 Joshua Harris wrote I Kissed Dating Goodbye in 1997, a book foundational to purity culture, which encouraged young people to avoid dating and instead practice courtship and abstinence.
 Harris repudiated his work in 2018, apologizing for its content and withdrawing it from publication.
 The following year, Harris announced that he was no longer a Christian, describing his experience as a "deconstruction" of his faith and apologizing for his previous teachings against LGBTQ+ people.

-Sexual Abuse and Spiritual Abuse

-Some exvangelicals experienced sexual abuse in a religious setting, or by a religious leader or volunteer.
-Some report the abuse was ignored or actively covered up.
-In some cases the victim was subject to DARVO treatment.

-For example, exvangelical journalist Becca Andrews writes that, because Evangelical purity culture taught her the role of sexual gatekeeper, she was at first unable to identify a sexual assault forced upon her during her involvement with Christian organization Cru.
+Exvangelical journalist Becca Andrews writes that, because Evangelical purity culture taught her the role of sexual gatekeeper, she was at first unable to identify a sexual assault forced upon her during her involvement with Christian organization Cru.
+Christa Brown was sexually abused by a Southern Baptist pastor as a teenager and has spoken out against the lack of accountability for church leadership.

-Others who have left evangelical settings report varieties of spiritual abuse in the form of shaming and gaslighting behavior to create group cohesion and enforce internal power structures.
-Licensed psychotherapist Laura Anderson, PhD, explores this in When Religion Hurts You.

-Homophobia

-Many exvangelicals cite personal experiences—such as having a family member or close friend who identifies as LGBTQ+—as the catalyst for questioning their church’s teachings.
-Seeing the pain caused by evangelical rejection or conditional acceptance often forces a reevaluation of theological doctrines and their ethical implications.
-LGBTQ+ individuals raised in evangelical communities often face immense pressure to conform to heterosexual and cisgender norms.
-For those who come to accept their identity, leaving the church may feel necessary for their emotional, mental, and spiritual health.